-Langley Residential Support Services (Langley) recognizes that adults with intellectual disabilities want to be a part of their community, have friends and relationships, and be involved in activities that interest them.
+Langley Residential Support Services (LRSS) recognizes that adults with developmental disabilities want to be a part of their community, have friends and relationships, and be involved in activities that interest them.
 These desires are not only normal, but healthy too!

 “I love/like to: read about sports, listen to country music, play basketball, learn about math, read Harry Potter, listen to classical music, cook, read the Washington Post, play the drums and learn new things…”

-…just a few of the varied interests of Langley Residents
+…Just a few of the varied interests of LRSS residents